tunandras/webtrees-hungarian-improvements/README.md

 # Webtrees—Hungarian improvements
-The improvements below are made in the latest stable (1.7.2) release of Webtrees.
+The source was the latest stable (1.7.2) release of Webtrees.
-<h2>Various “individual” files</h2>
+<h2>Various files</h2>
-These are modified PHP files—containing improvements mostly to display on-screen names in localized order if language is Hungarian and they include some text adjustments as well.
+These are modified PHP files—containing improvements mostly to display on-screen names in localized order if language is Hungarian.
+According to the Hungarian rules the surname has to be in front of given names on individuals’ page, on the sidebar, in the Edit name form, in autocomplete lists, etc. (It’s possible to do the same in other languages too, but I am not sure in which ones.
+As far as I know the Japanese is such a language and as I saw in the forum of <b>webtrees</b> in the discussion <a href="https://www.webtrees.net/index.php/en/forum/help-for-ver-1-6-2/30143-name-order" target="_blank" title="Opens in new tab.">Name order</a> in March this year—maybe Chinese and Vietnamese too.
+And probably Korean; see chapter <a href="https://en.wikipedia.org/wiki/Personal_name#Lexical_order" target="_blank" title="Opens in new tab.">Lexical order</a> in Wikipedia’s “Personal name.”)
+The changed files include some text adjustments as well.
 <h2>Hungarian translation file</h2>
 There are a couple of changes (new translations and corrections of some translated terms) in “hu.po” Hungarian translation file—thanks to Gyönyör János (published by <a href="https://github.com/fisharebest/webtrees/commit/e1c58e6fe3d32e19454598497bbc67d6b749d957" target="_blank" title="Opens in new tab.">fisharebest</a> on October 7).
 <h2>Top surnames module</h2>